DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 For a release feature:
 1. Feature Variables are added to code and the Feature is set up in DevCycle
-2. Feature is enabled for various subsets of users throughout development
+2. Feature is enabled for particular groups of users throughout development
 3. Feature is enabled for all users when it is complete
 4. Feature is considered "complete" once it is fully released and stable, and the ability to turn it off is no longer necessary